 Moving to a new city is often equal parts exciting and stressful.
-To set expats' nerves at ease, here are answers to some of the most frequently asked questions about moving to the bustling Indian city of Delhi.
+To set expats' nerves at ease, here are a few answers to some of the most frequently asked questions about moving to the bustling Indian city of Delhi.

 Do I need a car in Delhi?